grconnor/grconnor/README.md

 - 🇿🇦  Born in the Republic of South Africa.
 - 📍  Currently living in Stockholm, Sweden.
 - ⏱️  Started my development journey in 2020.
-- 📖  Currently learning about / diving deeper into:
+- 📖  Currently learning / diving deeper into:
 -     Ubuntu, Apache2, private hosting, domain management,
 -     Cloudflare, MongoDB and MySQL.
 ```